 Gross fixed capital formation (GFCF) includes the value of acquisition of both tangible and intangible fixed assets purchased, taken over free of charge or produced by own activities, deduced by the value of assets handed over free of charge.
 It also includes acquisition in the form of financial leasing.
 The target of the acquisition is always to use the fixed assets for productive activity including housing in the dwelling of its owner.
-What is not included are fixed assets worth less than CZK 20 thousand, consumer durables purchased by households for satisfaction of final consumption or acquisitions less disposals of valuables.
-Excluded is also equipment for military purposes (tanks and suchlike) and expenditure on research and development and the like.
+Fixed capital are only assets used in production for a period longer than one year.
+It includes also e.g. equipment for military purposes, research and development expenditure and the like.

-Net disposable income of households is an amount that households can give to final consumption, savings in the form of financial assets and to accumulation of both tangible and intangible assets.
+Net disposable income of households is an amount that households can give to final consumption, savings in the form of financial assets, and to accumulation of both tangible and intangible assets.
 Disposable income results from the generation and distribution of income and it is the balancing item of the secondary distribution of income account.